 OECD report offers a roadmap to address employment inequities

 It’s heartening to see both reports acknowledge that employment is a health intervention, and the crucial role of integrated policy, funding and service delivery approaches.

-Accessing the report
+Accessing the reports

-Click here to read a concise summary of the OECD report, prepared by our strategic advisor, Helen Lockett.
+Click here to read a concise summary of the OECD report, prepared by our strategic advisor, Dr Helen Lockett.

 In addition, click below to access the: